jnozzi/cocoadev.com/markdown/PermissionsQuestion.md

 ----

-Also, no matter what I do, I can't get the damn "Describe General/PermissionsQuestion here." out of this page...grr!
+Also, no matter what I do, I can't get the damn "Describe PermissionsQuestion here." out of this page...grr!

 *Odd, it goes away fine when I edit it.
 What browser are you using?*